 As in the New York study, we looked at control techniques which were used by police officers in dealing with incidents.
 These control techniques range from persuasion to rough force.
-While we observed five different types of control techniques, there were insufficient cases of most to allow for male-female comparisons.
-In all cases observed, both male and female officers were successful in achieving their control objectives.
-Again, it should be noted that most of the observed incidents were of a minor nature.
+While we observed nine different types of control techniques, there were insufficient cases of most to allow for male-female comparisons.
+What we can compare is the extent to which these techniques are effective.
+Table 8-3 shows that males appear to be slightly more successful in achieving control than were females.
+However, since several of the cases which were classed as "Slightly successful" for female officers were intoxicated persons who did not respond because they were too drunk to do so, the differences are more apparent than real.